modehnal/GNOMETerminalAutomation/article/presentation_article.md

     - `context.sandbox.before_scenario(context, scenario)`
     - `context.sandbox.after_scenario(context, scenario)`

     Now your setup is done "forever".
 These are the setup parts and once this is done for a project, it rarely changes.
-Setup for some of my components I am responsible for did not change for years I was working on them.
-There are situations in my suites where I have no defined application so all I need for setup are just 3 lines.
+Setup for some of my components, I am responsible for, did not change for years I was working on them.
+There are situations in my suites where I have no defined application, so all I need for setup are just 3 lines.

   - ### Commonly used steps.

-    In previous examples from `behave` usage you saw that you can implement function in python.
+    In previous examples from `behave` usage, you saw that you can implement a function in python.
 Connect it with `behave` decorator `@step` to the text in `.feature` file.

-    Over the years we have had many different step implementation and usage from features.
-Most of the time if I wanted to do something I had to code python function mark it with decorator and use that decorator in feature.
-Some of them were used in so many project I found myself recoding or copying the same step over and over.
+    Over the years we have had many different step implementations and usage from features.
+Most of the time if I wanted to do something I had to code a Python function, mark it with decorator and use that decorator in feature.
+Some of them were used in so many projects, I found myself recoding or copying the same step over and over.
 So I decided to provide them to everyone and all they have to do is to keep the format so that the behave can match them.

     This is the file where you can see commonly used steps https://gitlab.com/dogtail/qecore/-/blob/master/qecore/common_steps.py